neto-riga/neto-riga/README.md

 - 😄 Pronouns: ...
 -->
 ## About me 🕺
-- 🔭 I'm currently studying Applied Mathematics and Computing at UNAM.
+- 🔭 I'm currently studying Data Science at UNAM.
-- 🌱 Currently learning SQLite and working with time series analysis.
+- 🌱 Currently learning and working with time series analysis.
-- ⚡ Fun fact: Camping is part of my identity.
+- ⚡ Fun fact: Living in the city, belonging to nature.

 I'm making my way to become a data scientist!<br><br>
 ## Technologies and Tools I know